tfitzgerald29/cycling-dashboard/README.md

 A dashboard for tracking and visualizing cycling metrics and performance over time.

-dashboard is packaged up and runs via .sh call or mac application. backend scrubs new files and appends to previous .json and created new .json with latest data.
+dashboard is packaged up and runs via run_dashboard.sh or mac application.
+The backend scrubs new files and appends to previous .json file and creates new .json with latest data.
 The data is then read into mem and the web browser (hosted locally) is lauched with various views.
+Using Dash for frontend.

 ## Features